adamhylander/FPL-Ballknower/README.md

 ### Chrome / Edge / Brave

-Not on the Chrome Web Store (the $25 developer fee isn't worth it for a hobby project).
-Install manually instead:
+Brother I am not paying 25 dollars to upload this shit on the Chrome Web Store.
+If you insist on using a Chromium browser and don't wish to use Tampermonkey then you can install manually instead:

 1. Download the zip from [Releases](../../releases) and unzip it somewhere you won't delete.
 2. Go to `chrome://extensions` (or the equivalent for your browser).